Welcome to our shop!

 Places to buy CDs in person

-Budapest: In stock at Mesterporta (open regular store hours), Fonó Music Hall (CD sales open during concerts), and Óbuda Folk Music School.
+Budapest: In stock at Mesterporta (open regular store hours), Fonó Music Hall (CD sales open during events), and Óbuda Folk Music School.
 Details below!

-California: We're working on it!
-Let us know where you'd like to see it.
+Let us know where else you'd like to see it.

-And at all of our concerts, singing workshops, or other events!
+And of course at ALL of our concerts, singing classes, lectures, and other events!